a11y-reviews/a11y.reviews/index.md

 * Confirmed [no special adjustments made](https://twitter.com/indysigner/status/1087760016323563520) for the form to work with JAWS/IE11.
 * Users had raised issues with TypeForm, [no issues raised since moving to SurveyMonkey](https://twitter.com/indysigner/status/1087763172436701186) in response.
+* SurveyMonkey radio buttons are hidden in Windows High Contrast Mode (Edge, IE11, Firefox), meaning these users cannot identify the radio buttons nor their state (toggled or not).
+Raised as an [issue on this repo](https://github.com/a11y-reviews/a11y.reviews/issues/16).

 #### Suggestion

 A SurveyMonkey form is accessible to a JAWS / Internet Explorer 11 user.
 If you are using other SR/browser combinations, please add to this.
+SurveyMonkey radio buttons are hidden to users in Windows High Contrast Mode.

 ### SurveyGizmo